raphaelmansuy/tutorials/08_tower_dev.md

 3. **Start with Hello World**: Follow the quickstart guide to deploy your first app
 4. **Build your challenge project**: Use the patterns from this article
 5. **Share your results**: Join the Tower.dev community and share your experience

+### Why uv + Tower.dev is the Modern Data Engineering Stack

+Throughout this tutorial, we've used `uv` as our Python package manager alongside Tower.dev.
+This combination represents the cutting edge of Python development tooling:

+- **Speed**: `uv` resolves dependencies 10-100x faster than pip, meaning faster development cycles
+- **Reliability**: Deterministic dependency resolution prevents the "dependency hell" that plagues many data projects
+- **Simplicity**: One tool (`uv`) handles virtual environments, dependency management, and project scaffolding
+- **Future-proof**: Both `uv` and Tower.dev are built with modern Python standards and best practices

+This isn't just about using the latest tools – it's about removing friction from your development workflow so you can focus on what matters: solving business problems with data.

 ### The Future of Data Engineering